nirmalathapa/meeting-log/README.md

-# meeting-log
+# Meeting-log
-A simple app to that lets people to log meetings
+A simple react app that lets people to register and create new meeting log